mgblanco10/weatheAndForecast/README.md

 - Include additional weather details such as UV index and air quality index.
 - Add user authentication for personalized weather preferences.

+### Important note about API token

+This project includes an OpenWeatherMap API token to facilitate technical review.
+The token is designed exclusively for this test and should not be reused outside of this project.
+If you need to regenerate the token or set up your own, see [OpenWeatherMap](https://openweathermap.org/api) for more information.